wenkaiingermany/NCE_03/Lesson_13.md

 Because she didn't want to frighten the poor man, ...
 Because he didn't want to bee recognized, the suspect dressed up as a priest.
 Not wanting to be recognized, the suspect dressed up as a priest.

+### She heard the front door open and heavy footsteps in the hall.
+Suddenly the door of the storeroom was opened and a man entered.
+### Mrs Richards realized that it must be the man from the Electricity Board who had come to read the metre.
+sth. occur to sb.
+sth. strike sb.
+sth. dawn on sb.
+It suddenly occurred to one of the workers to open up box.
+It suddenly struck me how we could improve the situation.
+It suddenly dawned on me that this express was not roaring down the line at ninety miles an hour, but barely chugging along at thirty.

+the man from the Electricity Board
+experts from the zoo
+a spokeswoman for the Bank
+editors of newspapers and magazines.
+the water Board
+the Gas Board
+the board of directors
+He is on the board / a board member.
+read the meter / take a meter-reading
+read music
+read one's mind
+read one's palm

+### She tried to explain the situation, saying 'It's only me', but it was too late.
+Trying to explain the situation, she said 'it's only me'.
+汉语: parataxis 平行语，连动句，没有轻重之别
+英语: hypotaxis 层次语，突出中心动词，次要动词状语化
+Looking at his watch, he saw that it was one o'clock, but the bell struck thirteen times before it stopped.

+### The man let out a cry and jumped back several paces.
+let out a cry / scream
+utter a cry / scream
+give a cry / scream

+### When Mrs. Richards walked towards him, he fled, slamming the door behind him.